-Those delivering the service are required to have a Management of Infection Prevention & Control Diploma to enable them to offer expert, specialist IPC advice, support and training.
-Those within the service will maintain continued professional development to ensure they are up to date with relevant national and local policies and guidance related to IPC.
-Clinical Supervision will be a core requisite
+Those delivering the service are required to have appropriate skills, knowledge and qualifications relevant to TB to enable them to offer specialist advice, support and training.
+Those within the service will maintain continued professional development to ensure they are up to date with relevant national and local policies and guidance related to this specialism.
+Clinical Supervision will be a core requisite.

-5.2 Workforce Management/Development
+5.2 Workforce Management/ Development

 The provider shall endeavour to ensure suitable arrangements will be in place/sufficient resources are available to cover anticipated and actual peaks in demand for services and periods of leave, such as absences or holidays within current resources.
 Staff will be provided with suitable training and developmental opportunities.
-All activities will be underpinned by mechanisms and materials to increase capability of staff and residents around self-care in infection prevention and control.
+All activities will be underpinned by mechanisms and materials to increase capability of staff and residents around self-care in relation to tuberculosis.